-There are five objectives for this course: You will (1) Develop your skills at evaluating diverse sources of information (written texts, oral interviews) to produce a considered opinion about a complex problem.
-(2) Hone your skills at collaboratively working in a group toward a common goal.
+There are five objectives for this course: Students will (1) Develop skills at evaluating diverse sources of information (written texts, oral interviews) to produce a considered opinion about a complex problem.
+(2) Hone skills at collaboratively working in a group toward a common goal.
 (3) Learn how to write an objective but thought-provoking white paper which will be useful to decision makers and concerned citizens.
 (4) Acquire an understanding of the challenges that are faced when trying to develop landscape-level plans for sustainable development in the Park, and how the lessons learned here might be profitable applied in other regions of North America.

 EV/EC 315 Entrepreneurship and Economic Development in the Adirondacks